What is Red Mite

 Plastic coops are not immune

 A lot of plastic coops have double skins which are a perfect unseen haven for the red mite.
 They do not have as many crevices as a wooden coop though and are easier to remove red mite from if you find them.
 Pressure washing is NOT a good way to deal with Red Mite.
 This will just blow them away but they will return.
 It wont kill them.
-The Poultry Shield and Diatom regime is great for plastic coops also unless you have an active infestation.
+The Poultry Shield and Diatom regime is great for plastic coops also UNLESS you have an active infestation.
+As always – residual is best.

 This chicken pest can hitch a ride into your house so observe care you don’t introduce it to your sofa or bed as that would be a whole new world of pain.